Showing posts with label faith. Show all posts

 8. Sprinkle generously with thanksgiving.
 Be thankful for your many blessings and then turn around and serve a blessing to others.
 (Phillipians 4:)

 No one has a perfect life.
-It make look like they do from their Facebook or TikTok posts but everyone is fighting some kind of battle.
+It may look like they do from their Facebook or TikTok posts but everyone is fighting some kind of battle.
 However, we can choose joy despite our circumstances.
 If you are reading this, chances are you have a roof over your head, a decent income, and plenty of food on your table.
 That is a lot to be joyful about.

 For Reflection